dpedrelli/HackingResources/CTFs/TryHackMe/Learn/RustScan/README.md

 The installation procedure of RustScan is very easy.

-Note: If you use Mac OS , Arch, Docker, Nix OS or any other operating system than Debian more install instructions can be found on the repository.
+Note: If you use Mac OS, Arch, Docker, Nix OS or any other operating system than Debian more install instructions can be found on the repository.

 https://github.com/RustScan/RustScan/wiki/Installation-Guide
 ```